A KIM-1 simulator with the look and feel of the KIM-1 and a debugger to look ‘inside’

 Windows

-Run KIM1SIMsetup.exe or use the KIM1SIM.EXE + KIM1Simulator.html file in a folder of choice.
+Run KIM1SIMsetup.exe or place the files KIM1SIM.EXE + KIM1Simulator.html file in a folder of choice.

 Ubuntu 20.04.3 LTS

 Note that the font used is Courier New.
-Install ttf cour.ttf on Linux in .home/.fonts to prevent substitution with artefacts
+Install ttf cour.ttf on Linux in .home

 Other platforms

-Other systems: Install Lazarus (Version 2 and higher) and build from source.
+If Lazarus is available then install Lazarus (Version 2 or higher) and build from source.

 After installation